-▶ Participate in the Test Stage Gate Review if requested by the National Center's IR Governance Plan and as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: 1.
-Does the solution (Business Product) satisfy the requirements established?
-2. Has the test plan been executed as defined?
-3. Do the testing results support the decision to move to the Implementation Phase?
-4. Does the Implementation Plan provide sufficient detailed information on the move of the solution into production?
-5. Is there an adequate "fall back" plan in place or other alternatives in the event of catastrophic failure?

-acquired during the testing?

-6. Has the Project Management Plan along with its components been reviewed and appropriately updated based on the information been identified and mitigated with plans for correction?

-8. Have any variances from cost, schedule and performance baselines
+- ❖ Participate in the Test Stage Gate Review if requested by the National Center's IR Governance Plan and as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: - Does the solution (Business Product) satisfy the requirements established? - 2.
+Has the test plan been executed as defined? - 3.
+Do the testing results support the decision to move to the Implementation Phase? - 4.
+Does the Implementation Plan provide sufficient detailed information on the move of the solution into production? - 5.
+Is there an adequate "fall back" plan in place or other alternatives in the event of catastrophic failure? - 6.
+Has the Project Management Plan along with its components been reviewed and appropriately updated based on the information acquired during the testing? - 7.
+Are the highest impact risks being monitored and the mitigation/contingency plans updated as appropriate? - 8.
+Have any variances from cost, schedule and performance baselines